joverbee/pyEELSMODEL/doc/intro.rst

 was written in c++.
 This package uses the model-based approach to quantify EEL spectra.
 Additionally, more traditional methods such as power-law subtraction and deconvolution are implemented to have an easy way of comparing the different methodologies.
 Also some preprocessing methods such as zero-loss alignment and visualization tools are available.
+See the example notebooks on how to use the different functionalities of pyEELSMODEL.

 Model based EELS quantification
 +++++++++++++++++++++++++++++++
 The main focus of pyEELSMODEL is on the quantification of core-loss via a model-based approach.
-The first step is to chose a physical model which represents the experimental data.
+The first step is to chose a proper physical model which represents the experimental data.
-This model is fitted to the observations.
+In general, a model consists out of a background, cross sections and the low loss.
+The optimal parameters can be found via a least squares or maximimum likelyhood minimization scheme

 Philosophy
 ++++++++++